kmigielek/rpi-kafka/README.md

 # rpi-kafka docker

-Kafka image available on Raspberry Pi with arm64v8 ubuntu installed.
+Kafka image available on Raspberry Pi with arm64v8 alpine installed.

 ## How to run